 The Hjørundfjord & Norway in a nutshell® round trip offers beautiful fjords, scenic landscape and a Hurtigruten Coastal Voyage!

-The heights and highlights of Lysefjord and Western Norway—all in one day!
+Experience he heights and highlights of Lysefjord and Western Norway— all in one day!